menorah84/sr_data_engineer_assessment/README.md

 So here are my ideas for improvement:
 1. We could have used a schemaless datastore that has connector to some more powerful BI tool (that can also display geolocation data), say MongoDB and Tableau.
 2. For the ETL pipeline, serverless approach (Lambda / Cloud Functions) obviously has its limitations, as it is actually designed for small routines / microservices rather than  throughput intensive tasks like data processing.
 We could have used more robust, more capable pipeline: Airflow, Amazon Elastic MapReduce, Amazon Glue, Google Cloud Dataflow, etc. Or if cost comes to mind, maybe we can use Amazon S3-Athena (Presto) so we can directly query S3 files.
 If streaming capability is a requirement, we may need to engineer pipelines that involves queue (Kafka, Pubsub, Kinesis, etc.)
 3. Since this is retail data, there could be a time where a real-time analytics is necessary.
-In such a case, we may need other BI wtools that can do exactly that.
+In such a case, we may need other BI tools that can do exactly that (or even custom built dashboards using D3.js for example).

 # Front-end (visualization)